sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 #### Collection

+My first thought with groups like this is come up with a series of search terms or known datapoint to start our collection of of.

-My first thought with groups like this is always figure out what else they're called.
-The Comment Crew was a great example of this.
-Comment Crew (as they were most commonly referred to in private circles) is also was referred to as "Soy Sauce", "ShadyRat", "WebC2", "GIF89a", & eventually their actual name Unit 61398.
+> __Aside:__ A tricky aspects of finding search term is determining what a group is called.
+Comment Crew (as they were most commonly referred to in private circles) is also was referred to as _Soy Sauce_, _ShadyRat_, _WebC2_, _GIF89a_, _APT1_, _Comment Panda_, and eventually their actual name _Unit 61398_.
 I'm stunned how often I've missed information about an actor just because I was too focused on the wrong name.

 From there we have a couple common sources:

 - Google: It's amazing what you can find going through articles & blog posts.
 You'll want to grab as many of these as you can, though watch out; the current tech media is rife with republishing all over the place, so it's not unusual to find the exact same text on half a dozen sites.
-- Vendor Info: In the case of Comment Crew they have probably the most prolific single report in security community history.
+- Vendor Info: In the case of Comment Crew they were the focus of the most prolific single vendor report in security community history.
 This of course merited a walk through with a fine tooth comb, but so did many follow on reports as well.
 - From this point there's a whole new series of terms, IP addresses, URLs, CVE numbers, as well as non-technical indicators such as associated actor names, the actual unit designator of the group, etc. Each of these in turn can be collected on as well using other sources.

-This to me is where tools like DomainTools and PassiveTotal are especially useful.
-Things like historic whois data & historic domain name resolutions can provide tons of useful data.
-Another big one, though $$$$, is VirusTotal, which also makes it possible to download relevant malware.
+This to me is where tools like DomainTools, VirusTotal, and PassiveTotal are especially useful.

 #### Processing

 At this point you have a mountain of data.
-Seriously for this investigation it's a mountain.
-Processing is taking all this data and putting it into a useful format for further analysis.
+Seriously for this investigation it is a mountain.
+Processing is taking all this data and putting it into useful formats for further analysis.
 This is all about consistency and ease of analysis.
-This is one of the toughest problems in the security space right now.
+This is one of the toughest problems in the security space right now and has resulted in a lot of competing soutions (CRITs, MISP, ThreatConnect, ThreatQuotient, and dozens of home grown systems).

 I end up processing my data into a lot of formats.
 For things like reports and articles I initially process them into JSON files per article.
-From there I push my data (note I'm saying data, not intelligence) into a number of places, including the CRITs intelligence management system and Maltego for future analysis.
+From there I push my data (__Note: I'm saying data, not intelligence yet__) into a number of places, including the CRITs intelligence management system and Maltego for future analysis.
 I also keep all my raw, but processed files around in case I need to manipulate them differently later.
-There are commercial options as well.

 #### Analysis